sunkydunky31/ASTHG/README.md

 # ASTHG (An Sonic the Hedgehog Game)
 This is an Sonic engine, made just for fun!
 (Idk if someone will use this)

 It haves code parts from [Psych Engine](https://github.com/ShadowMario/FNF-PsychEngine/)...
-Sorry, I'm stil learning on how to make my own code and I stil have ideas to replace them
+Sorry, I'm still learning on how to make my own code and I have ideas to replace them, but I don't know how to set them now.

 Call me on Discord if you want to talk with me (@sunkydunky31)